(1) This Procedure establishes processes to implement the Refunds and Remissions Policy. It outlines the process for:

 (23) Subject to clause (24), the University will fully refund fees applicable to the Study Period paid by an International Onshore student if an offer of a place is withdrawn or the University is unable to provide the course (Provider default).

-(24) If the University provides Confirmation of Enrolment, or enrols a student on the basis of incorrect or incomplete information being supplied by the applicant/student, the enrolment will be withdrawn and no refund will be payable.
+(24) If the University provides Confirmation of Enrolment, or enrols a student on the basis of fraudulent, forged or deliberately misleading documentation being supplied by the applicant/student, the enrolment will be withdrawn and the University reserves the right to retain all pre paid fees.

 (25) The University will fully refund fees applicable to the Study Period if an International Onshore student is excluded: